 Black Guillemots, Howth Harbour, 8th April (picture: Rachel Hynes)

 The uninhabited island of Ireland's Eye lies just to the north of Howth Harbour and on such a fine day we were able to get great views of it from the end of the pier through scopes.
 We saw plenty of gulls there as well as smaller numbers of Cormorants, Brent Geese, Starlings and Corvids that included a single Raven perched on the island's Martello Tower, but the most impressive sight was the Gannet colony on the island's sea stack.

 This colony of Gannets on Ireland's Eye is relatively new and the impetus seems to have been immigration from other sites that had become 'full up'.
-Birds first took up residence there in 1988 when a few nests were constructed and breeding was confirmed the following year when about ten chicks were fledged, but in recent years about 500 occupied sites have been counted and the colony must be getting close to full capacity.
+Birds first took up residence there in 1988 when a few nests were constructed and breeding was confirmed the following year when about ten chicks were fledged, but in recent years up to 500 occupied sites have been counted and the colony must be getting close to full capacity.
 The nearby colony on Lambay Island is the most recent with breeding first taking place in 2007.
 Gannets are huge and spectacular birds, both elegant and fierce with slim pointed wings and tail and they are at their most dramatic when plunge-diving for fish from a great height, drawing in their wings at the last moment.